timendum/proxy-reload/README.md

 That's all.

-The performed action is similar to the button in Options > Advanced > Network > Connection settings > Reload
+The performed action is similar to:

+* change PAC url to a new dummy url
+* set the PAC url to the original value

+This trigger the update of the PAC.

 ## Attribution ##
 Thanks to [Tango Icon Library][til] for the source icons.